Joseph Plant

 Hugh Joseph Plant (12 October 1907 – 30 August 1993) was an Australian first-class cricketer who represented Victoria in the Sheffield Shield during the 1930s.

 Plant was educated at Xavier College who was initially an Australian rules footballer and played a senior match for Victorian Football League club Richmond in the 1925 VFL season.
 Richmond lost the fixture, which took place at the Melbourne Cricket Ground, to Melbourne by 39 points.
-He couldn't break into Richmond's team again and instead continued his football career at Coburg, where he played as a centre half back in their 1928 premiership side.
+He could not break into Richmond's team again and instead continued his football career at Coburg, where he played as a centre half back in their 1928 premiership side.
 Plant completed his football career in the 1929 season and in 1930 moved to the Fitzroy Baseball Club to begin a distinguished career as a baseballer.
 One of the leading Fitzroy baseballers at this time was the Test opening batsman, W. H. Ponsford.
 In his first season playing baseball Plant was mentioned as a valuable player and in 1938 and 1939 he captained the Victorian baseball team for the Claxton shield, the interstate baseball competition.

 Plant was a member of the Old Xaverian Cricket Club when it was formed in 1926 and was the leading batsman scoring 621 runs at an average of 62.1.
 In the next season he departed to play for the Fitzroy First Eleven and the Victorian Colts Eleven.
 When Plant made his first-class cricket debut in 1932, it was as a specialist off spinner.
-Playing against Tasmania at Launceston, Plant took career best figures of 6-43 as the island state collapsed from 2 for 128 to 171 all out.
+Playing against Tasmania at Launceston, Plant took career best figures of 6–43 as the island state collapsed from 2 for 128 to 171 all out.
 He then took perhaps the two biggest scalps of his career, Herbert Sutcliffe and Eddie Paynter, when Victoria played against the touring Marylebone Cricket Club at the MCG the following year.